 ALSO READModi Government to introduce 16 new Bills in Monsoon Session JD-U disapproves of Pavan Varma's remarks on EC, government Comparing Indira with Modi for being authoritarian incorrect: NDA is almost dead: Shiv Sena MP on Cabinet rejig Modi Govt accords absolute independence to Constitutional bodies: MoS Jitendra Singh

+I can see that there is a frozen period when you do not talk, when they make decisions.
+But what kind of openness is this?
+What kind of communication is this that you (media) cannot talk to the MPC members?" he told reporters.
+According to the RBI, the members are not allowed to speak seven days prior and after a MPC meeting.
 "Members shall observe a silent or blackout period starting seven days before the voting/decision ray and ending seven days after the day policy is announced.
 During this period, they will avoid public comment on issues related to monetary policy other than through the MPCs communication framework," the RBI had said in its notification while appointing the MPC.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)